dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 The [`Microsoft.AspNetCore.Components.DataAnnotations.Validation`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.DataAnnotations.Validation) is a package that fills validation experience gaps using the <xref:Microsoft.AspNetCore.Components.Forms.DataAnnotationsValidator> component.
 The package is currently *experimental*.

 > [!NOTE]
-> The [`Microsoft.AspNetCore.Components.DataAnnotations.Validation`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.DataAnnotations.Validation) package continues to maintain a latest version of *release candidate* at [Nuget.org](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.DataAnnotations.Validation).
-Continue to use the *experimental* package at this time.
+> The [`Microsoft.AspNetCore.Components.DataAnnotations.Validation`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.DataAnnotations.Validation) package has a latest version of *release candidate* at [Nuget.org](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.DataAnnotations.Validation).
+Continue to use the *experimental* release candidate package at this time.
+The package's assembly might be moved to either the framework or the runtime in a future release.
+Watch the [Announcements GitHub repository](https://github.com/aspnet/Announcements), the [dotnet/aspnetcore GitHub repository](https://github.com/dotnet/aspnetcore), or this topic section for further updates.

 ### [CompareProperty] attribute